Handling materials in times of physical distancing

 Going forward, companies do not expect the going to be smooth.
 “We expect to see additional headwinds in Q2 and Q3 as we transition out of the lockdown and into the new normal,” says Prashant Suryawanshi, Managing Director, Manitowoc Cranes Potain India.

 While the recovery will be slow, Sakthikumar says it will be aided by “introducing more packages to instil confidence in stakeholders.
 From March to now, much has changed; those with projects to roll out will avail of the interest cut, the moratorium on EMIs and extra credit lines, while others may be more cautious.”

 Easing funding will help as well.
 “Banks and NBFCs are still not in disbursal mode; they are extending credit only to sure-shot customers,” says Sakthikumar.

-“Rental associations like the Crane Owners Association of India and the Construction Equipment Rental Association of India have requested the Government to ease liquidity by deferring the repayment of their monthly EMIs against equipment financed and are also seeking favourable CC limits/loans from banks under the MSME package,” adds Agarwal.
+“Rental associations like the Crane Owners Association of India and the Construction Equipment Rental Association of India have requested the government to ease liquidity by deferring the repayment of their monthly EMIs against equipment financed and are also seeking favourable CC limits or loans from banks under the MSME package,” adds Agarwal.

 - Indranil Roy

 - power plants